lendai/dotfiles/readme.md

 Easily setup a new mac.

-## Step 1 - Install all updates from Apple
+## Step 1 - Install all updates from Apple & XCode

 ## Step 2 - Enable iCloud sync